sourabhk382/Stellar-classification/README.md

 # Stellar-classification
-                                         To Identify Giants and Dwarfs stars using Machine Learning
+                                         To Identify Giants and Dwarfs Stars using Machine Learning

 Introduction to star classification
 - Stellar Classification uses the spectral data of stars to categorize them into different categories.